callstack/react-native-builder-bob/docs/pages/build.md

 You can set the [`babelrc`](https://babeljs.io/docs/en/options#babelrc) option to `true` to enable using `.babelrc` files.
 Similar considerations apply as with the `configFile` option.

+##### `jsxRuntime`

+By default, JSX is compiled to use the `automatic` [runtime](https://babeljs.io/docs/babel-preset-react#runtime) [introduced in React 17](https://legacy.reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html).
+This transform is also compatible with React 16.14.0, React 15.7.0, and React 0.14.10.

+If you want to use the classic runtime for any other reason, you can set the `jsxRuntime` option to `classic` explicitly.

+This option has no effect when overriding the default babel configuration without using `react-native-builder-bob/babel-preset`.

 ##### `copyFlow`

 If your source code is written in [Flow](http://www.typescriptlang.org/), You can specify the `copyFlow` option to `true` to copy the source files as `.js.flow` to the output folder.
 If the `main` entry in `package.json` points to the `index` file in the output folder, the flow type checker will pick these files up to use for type definitions.